Lime Soil Stabilization: Find the Best Soil Stabilization Method

 Why is lime used in soil stabilization?

-Lime is used in soil stabilization applications to develop long-term permanent strength in fine-grained soils high in silt and clay content.
-Lime stabilization uses pozzolans, which are naturally present in clay soils, to generate cementitious bonds that permanently strengthen and stabilize clay soil., which are naturally present in clay soils, to generate cementitious bonds that permanently strengthen a soil.
-Pozzolans such as silica and alumina react with calcium, supplied by the lime, and water to form calcium-silicate-hydrates (C-S-H) and calcium-aluminate-hydrates (C-A-H).
-The C-S-H and C-A-H are the same products that are responsible for the strength in materials such as concrete.
+Lime stabilization with quicklime and hydrated lime uses pozzolans, which are naturally present in clay soils, to generate cementitious bonds that permanently strengthen and stabilize clay soils.
+Calcium cations from lime react with pozzolans from the clay surface mineralogy, such as silica and alumina, and water to form calcium-silicate-hydrates (C-S-H) and calcium-aluminate-hydrates (C-A-H).
+C-S-H and C-A-H are the same products that are responsible for the strength in materials such as concrete.

 What lime is used in soil stabilization?

-It is worth noting that quicklime can come in two types, high calcium and dolomitic.
-High calcium is almost completely calcium oxide (CaO), whereas dolomitic quicklime contains a portion of magnesium oxide along with calcium oxide.
-While some industrial applications such as steel need the magnesium component for certain processes, for construction purposes high calcium and dolomitic are virtually indistinguishable.
+When talking about different types of lime, it is worth noting that lime can be classified in two types, high calcium and dolomitic.
+High calcium quicklime is almost completely calcium oxide, whereas dolomitic quicklime contains a portion of magnesium oxide along with calcium oxide.
+While some industrial applications, such as steel, need the magnesium component for certain processes, for construction purposes high calcium and dolomitic are virtually indistinguishable.
+It is also worth noting that some inaccurately refer to agricultural lime, finely ground calcium carbonate [CaCO3], as lime.
+While ag lime can help farmers improve their soil by amending their fields, this other calcium-based product cannot be used for soil stabilization.

-Hydrated lime is quicklime that has been further processed.
-It has been carefully hydrated with the proper amount of water and agitation to produce a very fine, high-purity product.
-Hydrated lime can still supply the calcium that is essential to stabilize certain soils by forming cementitious bonds.
-However, since the material has already been hydrated, it does minimize much of its drying capacity that is desired on wet job sites.
-Also, hydrated lime is only available in certain areas and there are additional costs for the added processing.
+Hydrated lime is often referred to simply as “hydrate”.
+It is produced by further processing quicklime from calcium oxide to calcium hydroxide.
+This is done with specialized equipment that provides the necessary mixing while carefully adding the proper amount of water to quench the chemical hydration reaction, producing a very fine, high-purity product.
+Hydrated lime can still supply the calcium cations that are essential to stabilize fine grained soils.
+However, since the material has already been hydrated, it does minimize almost all of its drying capacity that is desired on wet job sites.
+Other considerations include limited availability as hydrators are only located in certain areas, additional costs for the added processing, and added handling concerns like dust generation and exposure.

-Lime kiln dust (LKD), is derived during the quicklime manufacturing process as a co-product.
-It is made up of the finely sized particles that are captured in the baghouse at a lime plant.
-These particles are high calcium or dolomitic lime plus pozzolans from the fuel used to fire the lime kiln.
-Because it contains both lime and pozzolans, LKD is a hybrid between lime and cement.
-As previously mentioned, lime works very well with fine-grained soils.
-Cement, on the other hand, works very well with coarser gained soil.
-LKD bridges the gap between the two.
+Calciment® LKD is a co-product of the quicklime manufacturing process that is made up of finely sized particles.
+These particles are reactive calcium and magnesium oxides plus pozzolans from the fuel used to fire the lime kiln.
+Because it contains both calcium oxide and pozzolans, Calciment® LKD is a hybrid between quicklime and cement.
+As previously mentioned, lime works very well with fine-grained soils while coarser-grained low PI soils typically require cement.
+Calciment® LKD bridges the gap between cement conducive soils and quicklime conducive soils.
+Like cement, it flows well through spreader trucks and doesn’t require a mellow period.

 Cement Stabilization of Soil